Blog

 The kidneys are the main organs involved in regulating body water levels and blood pressure.
 This is achieved through controlling the elimination of fluids from the system.
 The hypothalamus coordinates with the kidneys for this to occur and regulates the sensation of thirst alongside the tastebuds.

 During dehydration, extracellular electrolyte concentrations increase in the body.
-This activates osmoreceptors inside cells, as well as baroreceptors outside of cells due to extracellular pressure.
-These factors signal for the hypothalamus to release vasopressin, which initiates water retention and production of concentrated urine.
+This activates osmoreceptors inside cells, as well as baroreceptors outside of cells, due to extracellular pressure.
+These factors signal the hypothalamus to release vasopressin, which initiates water retention and the production of concentrated urine.

 Adverse Effects of Dehydration